zryska/Edge-Data-Store-Docs/V1/Configuration/Schemas/Storage_PeriodicEgressEndpoints_schema.md

 # Periodic egress configuration schema

-This schema is used to configure data egress from Edge System to a PI Server or to OCS.
+This schema is used to configure data egress from Edge Data Store to a PI Server or to OCS.

 ## Sample periodic egress configuration file